 Mayor Hartz has demonstrated a vested interest in commercial developments around Lake Geneva.
 To his credit, he does not hide this motive, unlike some city officials.
 He has stated that he and the City Council will heavily weigh the community’s input when deciding Hillmoor’s fate, but his past actions demonstrate he is not really looking for citizen input.

-The City Council’s last big vote on this issue was in November of 2018, when they voted to deny the proposed amendments regarding the Recreational Use of the property.
+The City Council’s last big vote on this issue was on September 9, when they voted 6-2 in favor of hiring Vandewalle & Associates to do a Concept Plan for (likely commercial) developments on Hillmoor.
+THANK YOU, Tim Dunn and John Halverson, for being the two Aldermen who stood up to preserve this property.
+Previous to this vote, the last key decision came in November of 2018, when they voted to deny the proposed amendments regarding the Recreational Use of the property.
 Cindy Flower, Shari Straube, Ken Howell, and former Council Member Elizabeth Chappell were the four who stood up to protect Hillmoor.
 We hope our leaders speak up again to prioritize community needs over commercial interests.

 A practical way to protect Hillmoor is for community members to mobilize as a unified group with the sole purpose of preserving this beautiful piece of land.
 A great model is the Kishwauketoe Nature Conservancy, which protects Williams Bay.
 That property was originally going to be sold to a developer, but now it’s a beautiful place for the community to meet and enjoy nature, and it doesn’t cost taxpayers in the Village of Williams Bay a penny.
 The conservancy takes care of everything.